Welcome to today's edition of the Rush 24-7 podcast.

 Federal employees' job security is so great that workers in many agencies are more likely to die of natural causes than get laid off or fired.

-A USA Today analysis fines.
+A USA Today analysis finds.

-You can't you can't get laid off or fired.
+You can't get laid off or fired.

-Death, rather than poor performance, misconduct or layoffs, death is the primary threat to job security at the Environmental Protection Agency, the Small Business Administration, the Department of Housing and Urban Development, the Office of Management and Budget, and a dozen other federal operations.
+Death is the primary threat to job security at the Environmental Protection Agency, the Small Business Administration, the Department of Housing and Urban Development, the Office of Management and Budget, and a dozen other federal operations.

-Uh If you work for the federal government, it's virtually undetectable.
+If you work for the federal government, it's virtually undetectable.

 It's 0.55% of its workers ever get fired for poor performance.